4 Season Sunroom buying guide including cost & popular additions.

 What is the Difference Between a Sunroom and a Four Season Room?

-One common feature that all sunrooms share is that they are built to maximize natural light and allow you to enjoy views of the outdoors without necessarily leaving your home.
+One common feature that all of these additions share is that they are built to maximize natural light and allow you to enjoy views of the outdoors without necessarily leaving your home.

-While a regular sunroom is accessible from the inside of your home, connected to the body of your home, it is not necessarily connected to your home’s systems.
+While a regular type is accessible from the inside of your home, connected to the body of your home, it is not necessarily connected to your home’s systems.

 While a regular sunroom design might be connected to your electricity grid, it is typically not hooked up to the cooling or heating systems of your home.
 This means that the room might not be usable during very hot summers or harsh winters.

-A four season sunroom, on the other hand, it designed so that you can comfortably use the room no matter what the season might be.
+A four season variant, on the other hand, is designed so that you can comfortably use the space no matter what the weather outside might be.

 So, it is either hooked up to the heating and cooling system of the main house, or has its own means to control the temperature year-round.
-Designing your sunroom to be a four season room allows you to maximize the use of the room.
+Designing this addition to be a four season room allows you to maximize the use of the area.

 4 Season Sunroom Cost

-The cost of a sunroom will mostly depend on the materials you use and the size of the layout you are building.
+The cost will mostly depend on the materials you use and the size of the layout you are building.
 Building a sunroom will cost approximately $150 to $300 per square foot.
-The average cost to build a sunroom is about $35,000 to $55,000.
+The average cost is about $35,000 to $55,000.

-Due to the additional requirements of a four season sunroom – insulation, air conditioning, heating system – a four season sunroom will cost a little more than an average design.
-It’s thus estimated that a four season sunroom will cost about $25,000 to $90,000 to build.
+Due to the additional requirements of an all-season sunroom – insulation, air conditioning, and heating system – a four-season remodel construction project will cost a little more than an average design.
+It’s thus estimated that a four season type will cost about $25,000 to $90,000 to build.

 Does a Four Season Room Add Value?

-4 season sunroom attached to house overlooking a backyard putting green.
+Sunroom attached to house next to putting green4 season garden room attached to house overlooking a backyard putting green.

 As a home design feature, a four season room will add value to your home as it can be an attractive addition that can serve as a “come on” to buyers.